 Noise Remover Pro supports the following sample rates: 44.1 kHz, 48 kHz, 88.2 kHz, 96 kHz.

 Please have a look at the Compatible Audio and Video Editors with ERA plugins article to check the compatibility of Noise Remover Pro with your video/audio editor.

 Warning: Noise Remover Pro is designed to be used as an audio effect plug-in inside Digital Audio Workstations or Non-Linear Editing systems.
 Only the plug-in formats listed above are supported.
 ERA Noise Remover Pro does not operate as a stand-alone application.

 Warning: There are just too many combinations of DAWs and plug-in formats out there, so there’s always something we might have not tested.
-If you don’t see your DAW above, you can always download the free, fully-functional 14-day trial and see for yourself if Noise Remover Pro is supported.
+If you don’t see your DAW above, you can always download the free, fully-functional 14-day trial and see if Noise Remover Pro is supported for yourself.
 If you encounter any problem, contact us and we would be happy to help.

 ERA 5 Noise Remover Pro Operation